 The Asus ROG Strix B550-E Gaming is the whole package then, and right now is our all-around pick for the best B550 motherboard.
 Though that still feels like a tough recommendation when X570 boards are the same price…

 When it comes to gaming performance above all else, MSI's micro-ATX MAG B550M Mortar is your best bet for an affordable next-gen Ryzen machine.
 It comes in around the $160 mark, making it cheaper than a great many X570 and other B550 motherboards on the market right now.

 The gaming frame rates of the MSI B550 Mortar put it above the rest of the B550 crew we've tested so far, and indeed its straight CPU performance puts it up there with some of the best X570s.
-That bodes well if you're looking for an affordable home for your AMD Zen 3 CPU of the future (BIOS updates to support Ryzen 5000 chips are due to start rolling out in January); this B550 has a great chance to ensure it performs to its fullest stock-clocked potential without breaking the bank.
+That bodes well if you're looking for an affordable home for your AMD Zen 3 CPU of the future; this B550 has a great chance to ensure it performs to its fullest stock-clocked potential without breaking the bank.

 But you will be missing out on extra PCIe 4.0 M.2 and x16 graphics slots if those extras mean a lot to you.
 You can also opt to ditch wireless networking, depending on whether you pick the straight Mortar or the more expensive Mortar Wi-Fi version.
 The 8+2+1 power phase design is arguably a more unwelcome miss, however, as that results in a board that will not spark any overclocking joy in your heart.
 But, as an affordable gaming board without OC pretensions, it's a great shout.

 Best AMD A520 motherboard

 AMD's budget Ryzen motherboard chipset, the A520, has largely slipped under the radar.
 While B350 and B450 motherboards were mostly regarded as entry-level, A320 was strictly seen as the resolutely low end.